Quick overview

 What does the income certificate contain?

-In order for an income certificate to carry weight, it must contain a number of mandatory details.
-Missing or inaccurate information can lead to the rejection of a mortgage or benefit.
+In order for the income certificate to carry weight, it must contain a number of mandatory details.
+Missing or inaccurate information can lead to a mortgage or benefit rejection.

 The main elements are:

-- employee’s name, surname and social security number (or business ID number),
+- the employee’s name, surname and social security number (or business ID number),

 - the name and ID number of the employer,